algosup/2024-2025-project-5-bubble-intermarche-team-3/Documents/projectCharter.md

 - User Manual
 - Project Management Plan & Weekly Reports

-Finally, a presentation of our work will be done to the client as a 15-minute long presentation.
+Finally, a presentation of our work will be done to the clients as a 15-minute long presentation.

 ## Allocated Resources